chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 I wrap anything threaded with teflon pipe tape.
 Every gland, bulkhead and plug.

 I wrap the solar panel line connectors with silicon tape, plus the bulkheads.
-As well as spiral wrap for air hoses, to hopefully keep wildlife from eating the cables.
+As well as spiral wrap for air hoses, to hopefully keep wildlife from eating the external power cable.

 ![Mount](/images/posts/nebra/mount.png)